-Given time, gluten develops all on itself.
-Sourdough bread ferments so slowly that gluten will develop all on it’s own.
+Given time, gluten develops all by itself.
+Sourdough bread ferments so slowly that gluten will develop all on its own.

-Methods like autolyse were created for yeasted breads, because it’s hard for gluten to develop when the bread ferments in an hour.
+Methods like autolyse were created for yeasted bread because it’s hard for gluten to develop when the bread ferments in an hour.
 The same goes for kneading.